benrietti/benrietti/README.md

  ## About Me

-🔭 I’m currently exploring Python with a big interest in Machine Learning
+🔭 I’m currently exploring Python with a big interest in Machine Learning and Cloud Computing.

 💻 I’m currently working on unsupervised machine learning utilizing clustering algorithms